🍁 Fall Release ‘24! New Impact Dashboard, smart search, global bill pay, and more.

 • You can determine when to hire employees, buy equipment, and otherwise invest in your business.

-• You can finance to scale using actual business data and avoid fundraising too early or over-borrowing.
+• You can finance to scale using actual business data and avoid startup fundraising too early or over-borrowing.

 • You can better estimate your break-even point and adjust variables as needed.